darul75/personal-blog/posts/2015/2015-07-22_go-lang-simple-reverse-proxy.md

 - add security tests
 - check number of requests done..
-- filter query path, what we will do here
+- filter query path, what we will do here.
 - ...

+We will register on regular expression which applied to all requests made will allow forwarding base on request path matching.

 ```clike
 type Prox struct {